e3prom/kryptoxin/README.md

 ## Documentation

 You can directly visit the [online documentation](https://e3prom.github.io/kryptoxin/) or build it locally using the `make docs` command.

+## Disclaimer

+The `kryptoxin` program is distributed "AS IS" without any warranty or conditions of any kind.
+Under no circumstances can the developers, maintainers, or contributors be held responsible for the improper use of this software.
+Any damages or consequences resulting from the direct or indirect operation of this software cannot be attributed to the above-mentioned individuals or organizations.
+All opinions and knowledge expressed in the source codes, documentation, templates and examples are provided for educational and demonstration purposes only.
+By using this software you agree to the terms expressed therein.

 ## License